Ethxnzxo/WHSTechNotes/journal.md

 I dont like the new phone ban because you cant use them in lunch and teachers have impletmented them in class just for them to be banned.

+# September 11, 2025

+Computer science can be really helpful with medical stuff because it helps sort out the paitents and lets us read whats wrong with them easier.